 David Benner’s first error here is stating that “the Spirit of Wisdom inhabits all of creation”.

 Yes, this is partially true.
 Creation, even in its fallen state, is covered with God’s fingerprints.
-Colossians 1:17-18 states that:
+Colossians 1:17-18 even states that:

-“all things were created through [Jesus] and for Him.
+… all things were created through [Jesus] and for Him.
 And He is before all things, and in Him all things hold together.”

-Yet, nowhere does the Bible call God inseparable or indistinguishable from His creation.
-This is panentheism.
-In fact, this was one of the major differences between the Israelites and their surrounding pagan neighbors (who worshiped idols, trees and rocks).
+Yet, nowhere does the Bible describe God as inseparable or indistinguishable from His creation.
+This is Panentheism.
+It’s a crucial difference in belief, which (back in the day) set the Israelites apart from their pagan neighbors (who worshiped idols, trees and rocks).
+In stark contrast, the God of Israel revealed Himself as distinct from the work of His hands.
+This truth goes for humans too.

-Adam and Eve fell from grace by believing Satan’s temptation to disobey, seek earthly knowledge, and become “like God”.
-Yes, we are made in God’s image, but we are not gods.
-There is no “Christ-self”.
-In fact, we are called to repent from sin and die to self.
-Becoming a new creation in Christ is His work.
-It’s not something you can accomplish by self-actualization.
+Contrary to what David Benner teaches, there is no “Christ-self”.
+In fact, you are called to repent from sin and die to self.
+Becoming a new creation in Christ is His work in you.
+It’s not something accomplished by self-actualization.

 As humans, you and I have a God-shaped void in our hearts.
 We are not born with God’s Spirit dwelling in us, but rather with an awareness something’s lacking.
 The Bible makes it clear that when the water of your mother’s womb broke and you came into this world, His Spirit was not in you.
 Jesus reveals more of this to Nicodemus when He says: